-- emergency exposure situation;

-- existing exposure situation.
+- emergency exposure situation; - existing exposure situation.

-Annual radiation intake limits and permissible average annual volumetric activities are calculated in accordance with the limit exposure doses, 20 mSv/year for personnel and 1 mSv/year for population, and are specified in separate hygienic normative documents approved by the Ministry of Public Health of the Republic of Belarus [8, 9].
+Annual radiation intake limits and permissible average annual volumetric activities are calculated in accordance with the limit exposure doses, 20 mSv/year for personnel and 1 mSv/year for population, and are specified in separate hygienic normative documents approved by the Ministry of Public Health of the Republic of Belarus [9, 10].

-The average risk factor used to set the limit exposure doses for personnel and population is assumed to be 5×10^{-2} Sv-1.
+The average risk factor used to set the limit exposure doses for personnel and population is assumed to be $5 \times 10^{-2}$ Sv-1.

-For the mode of normal operation of ionizing radiation sources, the limit annual exposure doses are set in accordance with the individual lifetime risk: for personnel, $1,0 \times 10^{-3}$; for population, $5,0 \times 10^{-5}$.
+For the mode of normal operation of ionizing radiation sources, the limit annual exposure doses are set in accordance with the individual lifetime risk: for personnel, $1.0 \times 10^{-3}$ ; for population, $5.0 \times 10^{-5}$ .

-The negligible risk level separates the risk optimization zone and the unconditionally permissible risk zone; this level is 10^{-6} .
+The negligible risk level separates the risk optimization zone and the unconditionally permissible risk zone; this level is $10^{-6}$ .

-For the mode of normal operation, free of deviations from such operation, the norm specified in annex [9] and paragraph 114 [8] are used for surface water quality assessment.
+For the mode of normal operation, free of deviations from such operation, the norms specified in [11] are used for surface water quality assessment.